wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-engineering.md

 - **TEAM** - help the team succeed.
 "We are in this together."
 - **TRUST** - trust is crucial for creating strong bonds between colleagues, teams, and organizations.

-Expressions that send shivers down my spine when uttered by someone claiming to be an engineer
+Expressions that send shivers down my spine when uttered by someone claiming to be an engineer:

 - _I have no time to explore and learn._
 - _Why would I want to learn something new?_